 Building a box storage for your system is one of the simplest projects that you will ever make, and you’ll get years of use from it.
 Some of the advantages of building this wood box storage system include:

 Find what you need when you need it.
-How often have you dug through drawers, shirt pockets, looked underneath your bench, and scrambled all over the place looking for something that should have been easy to find?
+How often have you dug through drawers and shirt pockets, looked underneath your bench, and scrambled all over the place looking for something that should have been easy to find?
 Those days will be over.

 Your shop will be easier to clean.
 Sweeping and vacuuming a shop that is littered with parts and supplies is tricky, and you can never get it fully clean if it’s cluttered.
 Having everything tucked away in box storage will make it easier than ever to clean your shop.